watson-developer-cloud/java-sdk/README.md

     1. On the left side of the page, click **Service Credentials**, and then **View credentials** to view your service credentials.
     1. Copy `url`, `username` and `password`(`api_key` for AlchemyAPI or Visual Recognition).

+You can set the correct API Endpoint for your service calling `setEndPoint()`.

 ## Introduce reactive API call for v3.0.1